Anesthesia

 This is one of those topics that quietly sits in the back of your mind but rarely gets discussed openly: what if you need surgery while you're pregnant?
 Not a C-section — that's planned for.
 But an appendix issue, or gallbladder pain that won't quit, or something else entirely unexpected.

 It happens more often than most moms realize.
-Somewhere between 1 in 50 and 1 in 200 pregnancies involve a non-obstetric surgery.
+By most estimates, roughly 1 to 2 percent of pregnancies involve a non-obstetric surgery at some point.
 And as the doctor who would be managing your anesthesia if that situation came up, I want you to know: it's something we prepare for, and it's something we handle regularly.

 Appendicitis and gallbladder surgery are currently the most common reasons for surgery during pregnancy.
 Neither is predictable, and neither means something went wrong with your pregnancy.
 It just means your body needed attention for something unrelated to the baby — and the medical team, including your anesthesiologist, handled it.